LangeLab/SQuAPP/README.md

 ---

-## List of Features
+# SQuAPP Features
 SQuAPP provides features for most commonly used downstream data analysis approaches as well as some new functionality to allow combining multiple data levels such as protein-peptide-ptms.
 Here is the full list of functionality that can be used within SQuAPP.
+You can access the more detailed functionality descriptions and step-by-step tutorial in the [SQuAPP's](http://squapp.langelab.org/) home page.

 - **Data Setup**
   - Multiple level tabular data input from any tool